canemdormienti/Opencore-Opencanopy-Themes/Antebellum/README.md

 - `Backgrounds` for different display resolutions

+**NOTE:** The Backgrounds are NOT included in the Antebellum.zip archive, they have to be downloaded independently.

  >>The COPYRIGHT and CREDITS belongs to the respective owners/designers of the logos, pictures, background images, icons and other elements used in this themes.